NLP-RISE/ClimateEval/README.md

 @inproceedings{ClimateEval2025,
-  title={ClimateEval: A Comprehensive Benchmark for NLP Tasks Related to Climate Change}, author={Murathan Kurfali and Shorouq Zahra and Joakim Nivre and Gabriele Messori}, booktitle={Proceedings of the 1st Workshop on Natural Language Processing Meets Climate Change (ClimateNLP 2025) at ACL 2025}, year={2025}
+  title={ClimateEval: A Comprehensive Benchmark for NLP Tasks Related to Climate Change}, author={Murathan Kurfali and Shorouq Zahra and Joakim Nivre and Gabriele Messori}, booktitle={Proceedings of the 2nd Workshop of Natural Language Processing meets Climate Change (ClimateNLP 2025) at ACL 2025}, year={2025}
 }
 ```